-In a few rare instances we used the English translation by Monsignor Ronald Knox, created at the request of the Cardinal Archbishop of Westminster and approved for liturgical use in the United States on 18 November 1966 by The Bishops' Commission on the Liturgical Apostolate, which today is known as the USCCB's Committee on Divine Worship.
+For the psalm verses, in a few rare instances we used the English translation by Monsignor Ronald Knox, created at the request of the Cardinal Archbishop of Westminster and approved for liturgical use in the United States on 18 November 1966 by The Bishops' Commission on the Liturgical Apostolate, which today is known as the USCCB's Committee on Divine Worship.

 Entrance Antiphon Ps.
-16, 6 and 8
+129, 3-4